top of page

 • Car rides

-Experiences during this stage can have a lasting impact, so it is important to keep socialization positive and gentle.
+Experiences during this stage can have a lasting impact, so it is crucial to keep socialization positive and gentle.

 Second Fear Period: 6 to 14 Months

-This stage can feel confusing because your dog may already seem well-socialized and confident before suddenly acting fearful again.
+This stage can feel confusing because your dog may seem well-socialized and confident before suddenly acting fearful again.
+You may notice:

 • Barking at strangers